Language & Literacy Studies

 SED LS 670: Multicultural Literature in the Pre-K-Grade 12 Classroom

-An in-depth study of diverse Children's and YA lit in school and community settings.
+An in-depth study of diverse children's and young adult literature in school and community settings.
 Focused on recognizing high-quality, authentic, linguistically and cognitively complex texts that represent historically under- or misrepresented individuals, groups and communities.
-Research-based pedagogy will be modeled to support motivation, engagement, comprehension and response of proficient and struggling readers.
-4cr. either sem.
+Includes modeling of research-based pedagogies to support all students' motivation, engagement, comprehension and response of proficient and struggling readers.
+4 cr.

 SED LS 764: Roles and Responsibilities of the Literacy Specialist: Leadership, Coaching, Teaching

-To develop insight into how literacy professionals assume a variety of roles to enhance student learning, students will engage in three types of activities: observation, reflection, and analysis of a literacy professional's practice, seminar reading and discussions/leadership activities, and development of a plan to promote professional learning and enhanced literacy instruction.
+Examines a variety of roles assumed by literacy specialists as they work to support student learning.
+Participants engage in three types of activities: observation, reflection, and analysis of an in-service literacy professional's practice; consider and discuss observed practices within the context of existing theory and research; and a plan to promote professional learning and improve literacy instruction in schools and classrooms.
 Field experience.
 Permission required.
-4cr either sem.
+4 cr.

 SED LS 790: Literary Assessment to Inform Instruction